-OpenMW is a new and modern engine based on the one that runs the 2002 open-world RPG Morrowind.
-The engine (OpenMW) will come with its own editor (OpenCS) which will allow the user to edit or create their own games.
-Both OpenCS and OpenMW are written from scratch and aren’t made to support any third party programs the original Morrowind engine uses to improve its functionality.
+OpenMW is a free, open source and modern engine based which reimplements and extends the one that runs the 2002 open-world RPG Morrowind.
+The engine comes with its own editor , called OpenMW-CS which allows the user to edit or create their own original games.
+Both OpenMW-CS and OpenMW are written from scratch and aren’t made to support any third party programs the original Morrowind engine uses to improve its functionality.

-To give you a better idea of what this project is about, here are some of the aims for the future of the OpenMW engine:
+To give you a better idea of what this project is about, here are some of the goals for OpenMW and OpenMW-CS.

-OpenCS will support the editing of all OpenMW features.
+OpenMW-CS will support the editing of all OpenMW features.
 We aim for the editor to stay fully up-to-date with the corresponding OpenMW version, allowing the user to edit any newly implemented features.
 The OpenMW-CS is code-wise not based on the editing tool (CS) which came with the original Morrowind game, but it does improve the later’s good points, drops the bad and ugly points and adds additional features and tools that makes it more a tool made by modders for modders.

 We’ve made a video in which we try to explain the most common questions about the project: